hvidberrrg/d-wave/README.md

 ## The maximum cut problem
 The maximum cut for an unweighted undirected graph <i>G=(V, E)</i>, is defined as the problem of partitioning (cutting) the set of vertices <i>V</i> into two complementary subsets, <i>S</i> and <i>S<sup>c</sup></i>, such that the number of (cut) edges between <i>S</i> and <i>S<sup>c</sup></i> is as large as possible.

-The maximum cut problem is known to be NP-complete.
-The weighted version of the problem constitutes the 21st of Karp's NP-complete problems [4].
+The maximum cut decision problem is known to be NP-complete.
+The weighted version of the decision problem constitutes the 21st of Karp's NP-complete problems [4].
 And Hohmann and Kern showed in [5] that, given a graph and a cut, deciding whether or not the given cut is maximal is as hard as solving the maximum cut problem - so there's no feasible way of verifying our results.

 Below a maximum cut is illustrated for a simple graph of 5 vertices (nodes) and 6 edges.
 The illustation is taken from [3] and the nodes have been "color coded" for clarity.
 ![Maxcut illustration 1](readme/maxcut.png "Maxcut illustration 1")